 Pomegranate juice will make for a sweeter, orange-ish cocktail.
 Cranberry juice will make a tarter, brighter red drink.

-For a less sweet drink, omit the simple syrup.
+For a less sweet drink, use less simple syrup.
+Or leave it out entirely!

 Use dark rum or medium-bodied rum if you prefer.
-Or, use 1 oz. of light rum and add a 1/2 oz. dark rum float to the top!
+Or, you can try 1 oz. of light rum and add a 1/2 oz. dark rum float to the top!

 Cuisine: American